 Psychotherapy for depression includes interpersonal psychotherapy, cognitive behavioral therapy, problem-solving, among others.
 Your doctor may also recommend supplements, exercise, and diet to manage depression.

 Depression and ADHD cases in adults have been on the rise in the recent past.
 While these are two different conditions, we have established they can co-exist, and in some cases, one may worsen the symptoms of the other.

-Get a proper ADHD diagnosis today by booking an appointment today!
+Get a proper diagnosis today by booking an appointment today!

 However, early on, an appropriate diagnosis may help manage the symptoms and reduce the risk of developing depression if you already have ADHD.
 Since the two can easily overlap, consult a licensed doctor if you think you have either or both.
 This way, you will receive proper personalized help based on your situation.

-At EZCare Clinic, we have ADHD doctors licensed to practice in the state of California who are very willing to help you.
+At EZCare Clinic, we have ADHD doctors licensed to practice in the state of California who is very willing to help you.

-Call us today on (415) 966-0848 or schedule an appointment online to talk to a professional at our clinic.
+Call us today at (415) 966-0848 or schedule an appointment online to talk to a professional at our clinic.